laitiii/ot-harjoitustyo/README.md

 This project is a tower defense game.
 The goal of the game is to defeat enemies moving along a path by placing different types of towers along the path.

 Currently there is a start screen where you can start the game by pressing space.
-You can spawn an enemy by pressing space, automatic waves are not yet implemented.
+You can spawn an enemy by pressing space (automatic waves are not yet implemented).

+You can place a tower with money and it will shoot at enemies in range (no visual projectile or range yet).
+You earn more money by defeating enemies.

 ## Notice about Python version